Skip to main content

 Providers

-The CLI is intentionally lightweight—it ships with OpenAI, Anthropic, and Google support out of the box.
+The CLI is intentionally lightweight, shipping with OpenAI, Claude, and Gemini support out of the box.
 Each additional model provider is a separate dependency, so you only pull in what you need.

 # Add extra providers to an existing install